Supernova Constraints on Dark Flavored Sectors: Abstract

 \section{Abstract}

 Proto-neutron stars forming a few seconds after core-collapse supernovae are hot and dense environments where hyperons can be efficiently produced by weak processes.
-By making use of various state-of-the-art supernova simulations combined with the proper extensions of the equations of state including $\Lambda$ hyperons, we calculate the cooling of the star induced by the emission of dark bosons $X^0$ through the decay $\Lambda\to n X^0$.
-Comparing this novel energy-loss process to the neutrino cooling of SN 1987A allows us to set stringent constraints on massless dark photons and axions with flavor-violating couplings to quarks.
-We find that this new supernova bound can be orders of magnitude stronger than other limits in dark-sector models.
+By making use of various state-of-the-art supernova simulations combined with the proper extensions of the equations of state including $\Lambda$ hyperons, we calculate the cooling of the star induced by the emission of dark particles $X^0$ through the decay $\Lambda\to n X^0$.
+Comparing this novel energy-loss process to the neutrino cooling of SN 1987A allows us to set a stringent upper limit on the branching fraction, BR$(\Lambda\to n X^0)\leq 8\times10^{-9}$, that we apply to massless dark photons and axions with flavor-violating couplings to quarks.
+We find that the new supernova bound can be orders of magnitude stronger than other limits in dark-sector models.

 \textbf{\textit{Introduction:}} Clarifying the fundamental nature of dark matter remains one of the major challenges of modern physics~\cite{Bertone:2010zza}.
 An attractive possibility is to postulate the existence of a dark sector, neutral under the Standard Model (SM) gauge group and interacting with ordinary matter through new mediators or \textit{portals}.
 Dark photons (or light $Z^\prime$-bosons) induced by hidden gauge groups~\cite{Holdom:1985ag,Fabbrichesi:2020wbt}, or axions and axion-like-particles (ALPs) arising from a spontaneously broken global symmetry ~\cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj,Weinberg:1977ma,Arvanitaki:2009fg,Kim:2008hd,Jaeckel:2010ni,DiLuzio:2020wdo} are prime examples of bosonic portals (see~\cite{Lanfranchi:2020crw} for a review).
 Indeed, dark-sector scenarios have attracted much attention over the past years, leading to an extensive experimental program to search for feebly-interacting particles~\cite{Alexander:2016aln,Battaglieri:2017aum,Alimena:2019zri,Beacham:2019nyx}.